 This is everything that I love about the 6 Qt- just bigger.
 It’s a great size if you have a family >4.
 When cooking for company or a larger batch of food, this is a great IP to have.
 I have to admit, it is too big to be my everyday cooker, especially since I mostly cook one meal at a time.

 This lid fits the 6 qt DUO perfectly.
 I use it when I have to use the Sauté function.
 Putting the lid on fastens the process of softening onions and aromatics.
-You can also use it to cover the pot when making yoghurt or fermenting batter or dough.
+You can also use it to cover the pot when making yogurt or fermenting batter or dough.

 As you must have read in many reviews, the sealing ring retains odors of dishes you cook in your Instant pot.
 So, after realizing that I don’t like carnitas flavored cheesecake, I decided to invest in these.
 The color distinction makes it easy to remember- I use red for savory, blue for sweet.